ctavolazzi/NovaSystem/README.md

 Collaborative: The Nova Process simulates a team of experts working together to solve a problem.
 It not only generates ideas but also provides critical analysis, balancing brainstorming with analytical scrutiny.

 Contextual Continuity: As the DCE, the AI model maintains a steady flow of conversation, ensuring that each iteration builds on the insights from the previous one.
 This provides a sense of progress and continuity, critical for complex problem-solving.

+It gives longer output when you're nicer to it.
+We aren't sure why.

 #### Disclaimer <a name="disclaimer"></a>
 The Nova Process is a conceptual framework developed to enhance the problem-solving capabilities of language models like GPT-4.
 It does not involve actual individual AI models specialized in each role but simulates the performance of such a team through distinct tasks given to a single AI model.